jashasweejena/SneakerShip/README.md

 The app fetches data from a dummy JSON data hosted on Firebase Cloud Storage due to the unavailability of a proper API.

+## Testing

+The app contains Unit tests for the 'CartRepository' class.

 ## Possible Improvements

 Due to time constraints, certain improvements could not be implemented in the app.
 These improvements include: